tanftw/get-facebook-likes/README.md

 *This function is a shortcut of `fb_action_count`*

-### Display num of likes
+**Display num of likes**
 `the_likes( $post_id );`

 This function works same as `get_likes()` but print total likes.

-### Shortcodes to display likes, shares, or comments
-`[likes]`, `[shares]`, and `[comments]` are shortcodes to display related action.
+**Shortcodes to display likes, shares, or comments** `[likes]`, `[shares]`, and `[comments]` are shortcodes to display related action.
 You can also pass post `id` in case you want to display value from another post or outside the post.
 Like so:

 `[likes id="35"]`

-### Order Posts By Likes
+**Order Posts By Likes**
-Most favourite part is here.
+Most favourited part is here.
 You can order post by Facebook Likes/Shares/Comments or total of them.
 This is the example:

 ```
 $args = [